Distinct714/Goblin_Runner_Demo/README.md

 # Goblin_Runner_Demo
 This game is all about reaching the final destination by running various nature environment of the unknown world.

-The project was created by us, **students of Polytechnic University of the Philippines** during our first year college.
+The project was created by us, **students of Polytechnic University of the Philippines**, during our first year college.

 ## Installation Guide
 - Download this repository first.
 - If download is done, extract the files.
 - Then open the Goblin_Runner and run it on python.
-- For the best experience, install pygame -ce in terminal to avoid any problems.
+- For the best experience, type pygame -ce in terminal to install all pygame packages to avoid any problems.

 ## Gameplay Tutorial
 - Avoid enemies at all cost by jumping to proceed to next level.